IT Project Outsourcing: Product Development Approach

 - Best suitable when there is no detailed project documentation

-- Long-term cooperation with the service provider with this model is more effective than the short-term
+- Long-term cooperation with the service provider is more effective than short-term.
+It’s a partnership when an outsourcing provider becomes an outsourcing partner.

 - Deadline flexibility when delivery schedule can be easily changed if needed